umd-cmsc701/s2024/_assignments/bitvector_rsa.md

 title: 'Bitvector Rank and Select & Sparse Array'
 due_event:
     type: due
-    date: 2024-04-04 23:59:00
+    date: 2024-04-09 23:59:00
     description: 'Assignment Due'
 ---

 # Overview: Implementing bitvector rank and select, and applying them to a sparse array

-This assignment is due by **11:59PM ET on XXX**.
+This assignment is due by **11:59PM ET on April 9**.
 It consists of 4 executables, which center around bitvector rank select and access, as well as putting this data structure to use to represent a sparse array.
 The programming tasks build upon each other, and so should be implemented **in order**.

 ## Overall structure